MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ## Additional notes

 - Support for HoloLens 1 and Mobile is not part of the June public preview and is **planned**.
+- During sign in, Remote Assist will try to automatically select the first environment the user has access to with the Remote Assist app installed.
+If the user has access to more than one environment with the Remote Assist app installed, you can select the desired environment by selecting **Settings** > **Links** > **Switch Dynamics Instance**.

 ### Known issues